 Hunger strike is a delicate situation and poses a threat to health and life, especially during prolonged strike.
 The year 2000 saw 57 prisoners and 7 outside supporters die out of hunger strike in Turkey (11).
-The determined hunger striker, whether partially or completely fasting, often deliberately refuses treatment in any form and accepts its consequences.
-However depend on medical care to prevent any harm or illness .The treating doctors often find themselves in ambivalence.
-On one hand, they have a duty to save life, eliminate potential causative medical harm and safeguard health while on the other, they also have to a duty to respect patient’s wish that deliberately refuse all medical treatment or interventions.
-This also means that the physician can intervene only when he/she is certain of their wishes.
-But how do we ascertain what is certain and what about the uncertain?
+The determined hunger striker, whether partially (this means?) or completely fasting, often deliberately refuses treatment in any form and accepts its consequences.
+However they (?) depend on medical care to prevent any harm or illness .The treating doctors are faced with ethial dilemma’s.
+On one hand, they have a duty to save life, eliminate potential medical harm and safeguard health while on the other, they also have to a duty to respect the patient’s autonomy (including his/her wish that their deliberately refusal of all medical treatment or interventions is respected.
+This also means that the physician can intervene only when he/she is certain of the—competent will of the patient in hunger strike under their care.
+But how do they ascertain what is certain and what about the uncertain about their will?

-Although hunger strike is a voluntary act, peer pressure or coercion can supersede.
-The validity of advance directive is also marked.
+Although a hunger strike is a voluntary act, peer pressure or coercion can have decisive influence.
+The validity of advance directive is also marked (I don’t understand this sentence).

 The core issues of autonomy, beneficence and sanctity of life revolve around hunger strike and lead to ethical dilemmas which can be further complicated by competency of the patient, dignity, vulnerability, informed consent, advance directives with care.
 Hence, the purpose of this study is to explore the ethical dilemmas of a physician when dealing with an adult civilian hunger striker and address them.
-The UNESCO Universal Declaration on Bioethics and Human Rights is taken as a framework as it provides guidelines of principles and procedures from an individual to a State even to formulate legislation, policies or other instruments when needed (17).
+The UNESCO Universal Declaration on Bioethics and Human Rights is taken as a framework as it provides guidelines of principles and procedures from an individual to a State even to formulate legislation, policies or other instruments when needed ( I find this an insufficient explanation why this weas chosen; see also my comment in the abstract) (17).
 This paper expects to help the physicians in adjunct to WMA Declaration of Malta on Hunger Strikers, by providing a deeper understanding and awareness of the ethical situation both normative and meta ethics.
-However, it does not discuss the ethical dilemmas involved in the care of children, detainees or prisoners who practice hunger strike.
-Such situations, in fact, pose peculiar issues that would deserve separate analysis and discussion.
+However, it does not discuss the ethical dilemmas involved in the care of children (pregnant women?), detainees or prisoners who practice hunger strike.
+Such situations, in fact, pose peculiar issues that would deserve separate analysis and discussion. (author does not explain why these categories, which are facing actually the most difficult dilemma’s, and on which most literature and guidelines are based, are excluded)

 Objectives: